ibm-cloud-docs/resiliency/dr-bp.md

 Each {{site.data.keyword.cloud_notm}} service has a 'roles and responsibilties' matrix.
 This clearly deliniates the responsibilites that sit with IBM, those that sit with customers, and those which are shared, including those around backup, recovery and disasters.
 Ensure that you fully understand these for each of the services which you use, since they may determine actions you need to carry out to successfully recover your service instances and will help planning acordingly.

 ## Design HA and DR into your workloads
-{: #desin-in-dr}
+{: #design-in-dr}

 When designing cloud-deployed workloads, think about high availabilty and disaster recovery as part of the requirement-gathering stage.
 By understanding early in the design process what the resiliency qualities of the workload need to be, descisions can be made that influence the architure and in turn, make recovery easier.
 For example, by having an understanding of the recovery time objective for a workload, you can make descisions about how to deploy a workload to meet that objective, using the features of avalable services.
 Similarly, understanding the recovery point objective allows you to better understand descisions you need to make about data and how to back it up or replicate it.
 Designing this in at an early stage also allow the business to better understand running costs for the workload.

 Additionally, consider how application code can be developed to make a switch over to a disaster recover site easier.
-For example, it is best practce to avoid hard-coding connection strings or other config that could change as a result of connectimg to alternate resources.
+For example, it is best practce to avoid hard-coding connection strings or other config that could change as a result of connecting to alternate resources.

 ## Work with the cloud, not against it
 {: #work-with-the-cloud}